 Caring for someone suffering from Alzheimer’s is a full-time job.
-Whether the person caring is a loved one or a professional caregiver, the everyday duties of caregiving require someone with a lot of patience and a big heart.
-As November is National Alzheimer’s Disease Awareness Month, it is important to understand what a caregiver’s daily journey is like as they guide seniors through a difficult time for them and their families.
+Whether the person caring for the elderly is a loved one or a professional caregiver, the everyday duties of caregiving require someone with a lot of patience and a big heart.
+It is important to understand what a caregiver’s daily journey is like as they guide and provide day to day assistance to our senior loved ones.

 Who Are the Caregivers?